hwrberlin/FinanzmanagerStonks/docs/technical-docs/design-decisions.md

 Users often struggle to find primary actions in an application, leading to frustration and extended navigation times.

 ## Decision
-Should we place core actions centrally and visibly on the homepage disperse them throughout the app and make many different links?
+Should we place core actions centrally and visibly on the homepage or disperse them throughout the app and make many different links?

 ## Regarded options